vitaly-t/pg-promise/API.md

 **Kind**: instance method of <code>[Database](#module_pg-promise.Database)</code>
 **Summary**: Retrieves a new or existing connection from the pool, based on thecurrent connection parameters.
-**Returns**: <code>promise</code> - Connection result:- resolves with connection object, if successful.
+**Returns**: <code>promise</code> - Connection result:- resolves with the connection object, if successful.
 The object has method `done()` that mustbe called in the end of the query chain, in order to release the connection back to the pool.- rejects with the connection error when fails.
 **See**: [task](#module_pg-promise.Database+task)
 <a name="module_pg-promise.Database+query"></a>
 #### database.query(query, [values], [qrm]) ⇒ <code>promise</code>